-Middle English pleiere, from Old English plegere "one who takes part in pastimes or amusements," agent noun from play (v.).
-Stage sense of "performer of plays, actor," also "one who performs on a musical instrument" are from c.
+Middle English pleiere, from Old English plegere "one who takes part in pastimes or amusements," an agent noun from play (v.).
+The stage senses of "performer of plays, professional actor," also "one who performs on a musical instrument" are from c.
 1400.
-Meaning "contestant in field or martial games" is from early 15c.; of table games, late 14c.
-As a pimp's word for himself (also playa), attested from 1974 (sexual senses of play (v.) go back to 13c.).
+The meaning "contestant in field or martial games" is from early 15c.; of table games, late 14c.
+As a pimp's word for himself (also playa), it is attested from 1974 (the sexual senses of play (v.) go back to 13c.).
 Player-piano is attested from 1901.